rohgoyal/getting-started/bluemix/manage-soap-api/README.md

 11. The New API from WSDL dialog box reappears.
 Check the **weatherService** check box.
 Click **Done**.
 ![select weather service](images/newapi2.png)

 12.On successful import, you are taken to the **Design** view of the API.
-Also you can view the OpenAPI definition under source tab.
+Also you can view the OpenAPI definition under **Source** tab.
-  > _You'll see that the wsdl is wrapped inside the OpenAPI definition._
+  > _In the Source tab, you'll see that the wsdl is wrapped inside the OpenAPI definition._

 ![API Editor page](images/designpage2.png)